dimxyp/haos_addons/README.md

-# 🧩 Home Assistant OS Add-ons by @dimxyp
+# 🧩 Home Assistant OS Add-ons by @dx

 This repository contains custom add-ons for [Home Assistant OS](https://www.home-assistant.io/installation/).
 These tools extend the capabilities of your HA instance by integrating with cloud services, managing backups, and offering useful system utilities.